Biplo12/Biplo12/readme.md

 * 🤝  I'm open to collaborating on Intresting projects.
 * ⚡  A passionate Self-taught Full-Stack Engineer

+👷 Currently Working On:
+I'm developing SkillBridge, a platform that connects developers, designers, and tech enthusiasts to collaborate on side projects and upskill together.
+Stay tuned for updates!

 ### Skills

 <p align="left">